sophongo/sophdoc/docs/en/admin/kpanda/workloads/create-deployment.md

     - Image:
         - Image: Select an appropriate image from the list.
 When entering the image name, the default is to pull the image from the official [DockerHub](https://hub.docker.com/).
-          After integrating the [Image Repository](../../../kangaroo/intro/index.md) module of AI platform, you can click the __Choose an image__ button on the right to choose an image.
         - Image Version: Select an appropriate version from the dropdown list.
         - Image Pull Policy: By checking __Always pull the image__, the image will be pulled from the repository each time the workload restarts/upgrades.